| The captioned symposium was held on January 31, 2006 at

 answered that they would like to return to Poland some day.

+Even those unemployed gave the same answers.
 The gap between labor markets and the gap between laborers

 themselves involve various aspects.
 Despite labor market